 Bitcoin traders have the option of purchasing BTC locally through local forums, but Ethereum local trading websites are not yet as popular.

 As Ethereum becomes more commonplace in the cryptocurrency market, and later on, in the currency market, its value increases.
 The blockchain security and the demand for ETH both increase its value.
-As of writing this article, ETH is currently trading at $305 USD per ETH on CEX.io.
+As of the date this article was written, ETH is currently trading at $305 USD per ETH on CEX.io.
 ETH’s all-time high was approximately $450 USD.

 Alternatives to Ethereum

 The natural alternative to Ethereum is Bitcoin.
 However, there are several other younger cryptocurrencies that are also growing in popularity.
 These include Litecoin, Dash, and Ripple.
 All of these coins are known as alternative coins or Altcoins.

 We hope you have enjoyed reading CFI’s guide to Ethereum.
 To learn more about financial markets, the following CFI resources will be helpful: